-- using a visual timetable to sequence the order of events - giving children time to organise themselves to take turns and talk about being first, last and next; - looking at the numbers on everyday objects - talking about the number of children who can play at the sand or at the bricks and why; - playing simple games with an element of counting and learning to recognise numbers in different groupings - talking about the shapes of everyday objects they may see in the Nursery eg such as plates, sandwiches and windows; - encouraging children to examine and choose objects that are the same, for example to find a block that is exactly the same as another; - using a variety of shapes to make pictures and build models. - encouraging children to explore limited spaces eg how many children can fit into a large box and what happens if another child climbs in or one climbs out
+- using a visual timetable to sequence the order of events - giving children time to organise themselves to take turns and talk about being first, last and next; - looking at the numbers on everyday objects - talking about the number of children who can play at the sand or at the bricks and why; and - playing simple games with an element of counting. - talking about the shapes of everyday objects they may see in the Nursery eg such as plates, sandwiches and windows; - encouraging children to examine and choose objects that are the same, for example to find a block that is exactly the same as another; - using a variety of shapes to make pictures and build models. - encouraging children to explore limited spaces eg how many children can fit into a large box and what happens if another child climbs in or one climbs out